0xpaulbenoit/stegctfsolver/readme.md

 # Steg CTF Solver

-Steganogrpahy challenges in Capture the Flag competitions are often unoriginal.
+Steganography challenges in Capture the Flag competitions are often unoriginal.
 Creators use the same techniques that they have seen in previous CTFs.
 It can take a lot of time for a competitor to go through the most common solving techniques manually, but with this tool you can do it in one command.

 ## How to Run